 Plastic Man is usually portrayed as being genuinely a bit dopey.
 During "World War III," Grant Morrison's final story arc for JLA, however, he reveals that, thanks to his longtime friendship with a C-List Fodder hero named the Red Bee, he knows just about everything there is to know about "apian management."
 Since an alien Evil Overlady named the Queen Bee is taking over New York City, and all the big-name heroes are busy on the Moon, Plastic Man ends up masterminding their victory.
 Big Barda even mentions how out of character this is for him, remarking, "This almost seems like a plan."
 To which he responds (while disguised as a big clown), "I only act dumb, sister."

-Almost identical to another moment in "I Can't Believe It's Not the Justice League" where Dibny tells Booster Gold that "the difference between you and me is that I only act like an idiot".
+In "I Can't Believe It's Not the Justice League" Elongated Man tells Booster Gold that "the difference between you and me is that I only act like an idiot".